International School Texas nursery program, classes, languages, music, PE, library, organic meals, and after school.

 Our early childhood staff members are experts within their field and hold a clear passion for, and experience in, teaching early childhood.
 In addition, we have bilingual teachers on staff to encourage Spanish language development.
 Though lessons are delivered in English, having bilingual staff members allows them to interact with the children in both English and Spanish, to promote fluency.

 We offer 3-day, half and full day programs.
 3-Day students attend Monday, Wednesday, and Friday 8:20- 3:30.
-Half-day students are in attendance from 8.20-12.30, daily; whilst our full time friends remain in the early childhood class from 8.20-3.30.
-In addition, I.S.T. is catered for by ‘Whole Foods’ and we are proud to offer a nutritious, well-balanced and delicious menu for all our students and staff, all of which is included in tuition fees.
-All children are provided with a healthy morning snack and full lunch; and full day students will also have an afternoon snack.
+Half-day students are in attendance from 8.20-12.30, daily; while our full time friends remain in the early childhood class from 8.20-3.30.
+In addition, IST. offers a nutritious, well-balanced and delicious menu for all our students and staff, all of which is included in tuition fees.
+All children are provided with a healthy morning snack and full lunch.

 We are exceptionally proud of our early childhood unit and believe it provides our students with best possible opportunity to begin a lifelong love of learning and a sense of international mindedness throughout IST and beyond.

 The school utilizes the standards of the British National Curriculum and the outward-looking, global philosophy of the International Baccalaureate® (IB) accreditation process for individualized, high-quality learning experiences in a safe and nurturing environment.
 The school also participates in a formal mindfulness program and adheres to a Positive Behavior Model.
 Combined, these programs encourage strong moral values, along with the highest standards of behavior and personal responsibility in our inclusive environment.

 We encourage you to explore the UK National Curriculum.